- How are lung carcinoid tumors treated?

 - Increased chance of infections (from having too few white blood cells)

 - Easy bruising or bleeding (from having too few blood platelets)

 - Fatigue (from having too few red blood cells)

-These side effects are usually short-term and go away after treatment is finished.
+These side effects usually go away after treatment is finished.
 There are often ways to lessen these side effects or keep them from occurring.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.

-You should report any side effects or changes you notice while getting chemotherapy to your medical team so that they can be treated promptly.
+You should tell your medical team about any side effects or changes you notice while getting chemotherapy, so that they can be treated promptly.
 In some cases, the doses of the chemo drugs may need to be reduced or treatment may need to be delayed or stopped to prevent the effects from getting worse.